| |

 As well as the monthly Management Committee the Co-op

-meetings which are open to all tenants to attend and
+has occasional general meetings, which are open to all tenant members to attend and

 vote, as well as the Annual General Meeting.